Gene Gedman

-Eugene William "Gene" Gedman (January 9, 1932 – August 19, 1974) was an American football player, a running back for four seasons with the Detroit Lions of the National Football League, 1953 and 1956 through 1958.
+Eugene William Gedman (January 9, 1932 – August 19, 1974) was an American professional football player, a running back for four seasons with the Detroit Lions of the National Football League (NFL), 1953 and 1956 through 1958.
 The Lions won league titles in 1953 and 1957.
 He served in the military during the 1954 and 1955 seasons.

 Biography

 Born in Duquesne, Pennsylvania, a suburb southeast of Pittsburgh, Gedman graduated from Duquesne High School in 1949.
 He played college football at Indiana University in Bloomington, where he was the Hoosiers' captain and most valuable player (twice), and All-Big Ten.
 He played in the East–West Shrine Game and was selected by the Lions in the second round of the 1953 NFL draft, the fifteenth overall pick.

 During his fifth training camp, Gedman was waived by the Lions in mid-September 1959.
 A few days later he was later withdrawn from waivers and put on the injured list, due to a knee injury from the previous season.
 In 1963, he won a $15,000 workmen's compensation settlement from the club.